 Dr. Liang: Some alarming things would be that you have very weak legs, you are losing control of your bowel or bladder, or you have a lot of numbness in your leg that was not there before.

 Need to see a doctor for pain management?
-Make an appointment today with one of IBJI’s interventional pain management physicians—online or in-person—to learn more treatment options to get you back to feeling your best.
+Schedule online today with one of IBJI’s interventional pain management physicians—online or in-person—to learn more treatment options to get you back to feeling your best.

 Get Back Pain Relief